 Prescription retinoids come from the same family as retinol — both are a derivative of vitamin A. However, retinoids can be distinguished from retinol as the latter is available in store because it is less potent, and therefore is classified as a cosmetic (as opposed to a medicine).

 This is why Software uses prescription retinoids in many of its custom formulas for acne, ageing and pigmentation treatments.
 Our medical team creates formulas based on your individual skin concerns using medical-grade ingredients like retinoids, hyaluronic acid and niacinamide so you can work towards your personal skin goals.

 Complete our online consult and our Australian health practitioners will create a customised prescription formula for you.
 This is compounded and delivered straight to your door and you can access ongoing follow-up support from your practitioner as you use your treatment.

 What strength should I use?

 Everybody's skin is different and some people have more sensitive skin than others.
-So it is important that you use the strength of prescription retinoids that is best for your skin — this is something your doctor can recommend based on your skin goals.
+So it is important that you use the strength of prescription retinoids that is best for your skin — this is something your clinician can recommend based on your skin goals.